publiclab/publiclab-archive/notes/bhamster/11-08-2021/what-is-data-storytelling-and-how-can-it-be-used-for-environmental-data.md

 ---
-title: "What is “data storytelling” and how can it be used for environmental data?"\ntagnames: 'question:general, general, storytelling, presenting-data, question:presenting-data, air-quality-data, question:air-quality-data, question:storytelling, data-storytelling, data-story'
+title: "What is “data storytelling” and how can it be used for environmental data?"

+tagnames: 'question:general, general, storytelling, presenting-data, question:presenting-data, air-quality-data, question:air-quality-data, question:storytelling, data-storytelling, data-story'
 author: bhamster
 path: /notes/bhamster/11-08-2021/what-is-data-storytelling-and-how-can-it-be-used-for-environmental-data.md
 nid: 28115